cosmos72/stmx/README.md

              ;; ...
             )))

-  Note: on some Common Lisp implementations, slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of errors on transactional classes.
+  Note: on some Common Lisp implementations (ABCL and possibly others) slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of errors on transactional classes.
-  For this reason, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.
+  Even though usually this problem can be *partially* fixed with implementation-specific options, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.

 - `TRANSACTION` declares that a method or function is an atomic transaction, and is actually just a convenience macro for `ATOMIC`.